Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 Eisenmenger syndrome and pulmonary hypertension

 Eisenmenger syndrome is a type of congenital heart disease that causes pulmonary hypertension.
-It's most commonly caused by a large hole in the heart between the two lower heart chambers (ventricles), called a ventricular septal defect.
+It can occur with unrepaired holes between the heart chambers.
+An example is a large hole in the heart between the two lower heart chambers called a ventricular septal defect.

-This hole in the heart causes blood to flow incorrectly in the heart.
-Oxygen-carrying blood (red blood) mixes with oxygen-poor blood (blue blood).
-The blood then returns to the lungs — instead of going to the rest of the body — increasing the pressure in the pulmonary arteries and causing pulmonary hypertension.
+The hole in the heart causes blood to flow incorrectly in the heart.
+Oxygen-rich blood mixes with oxygen-poor blood.
+The blood then returns to the lungs instead of going to the rest of the body.
+This increases the blood flow and pressure in the pulmonary arteries, causing pulmonary hypertension.

-Pulmonary hypertension is more often diagnosed in people ages 30 to 60.
+Pulmonary hypertension is usually diagnosed in people ages 30 to 60.
 Growing older can increase the risk of developing Group 1 pulmonary hypertension, called pulmonary arterial hypertension (PAH).
-However, PAH from an unknown cause (idiopathic PAH) is more common in younger adults.
+PAH from an unknown cause is more common in younger adults.

-Other things that can raise the risk of pulmonary hypertension include:
+Other things that can raise the risk of pulmonary hypertension are:

 Potential complications of pulmonary hypertension include:

-Right-sided heart enlargement and heart failure (cor pulmonale).
-In cor pulmonale, the heart's right lower chamber (ventricle) becomes enlarged.
-It has to pump harder than usual to move blood through narrowed or blocked pulmonary arteries.
+Right-sided heart enlargement and heart failure.
+Also called cor pulmonale, this condition causes the heart's right lower chamber to get larger.
+The chamber has to pump harder than usual to move blood through narrowed or blocked lung arteries.

-As a result, the heart walls thicken and the right ventricle expands to increase the amount of blood it can hold.
-But these changes create more strain on the heart, and eventually the right ventricle fails.
+As a result, the heart walls thicken.
+The right lower heart chamber stretches to increase the amount of blood it can hold.
+These changes create more strain on the heart, and eventually the right lower heart chamber fails.

 - Blood clots.
 Having pulmonary hypertension increases the risk of blood clots in the small arteries in the lungs.

 - Pregnancy complications.
-Pulmonary hypertension can be life-threatening for a developing baby.
+Pulmonary hypertension can be life-threatening for the mother and the developing baby.

-Pulmonary hypertension is hard to diagnose early because it's not often detected during a routine physical exam.
-Even when pulmonary hypertension is more advanced, its signs and symptoms are similar to those of other heart and lung conditions.
+Pulmonary hypertension is hard to diagnose early because it's not often found during a routine physical exam.
+Even when pulmonary hypertension is more advanced, its symptoms are similar to those of other heart and lung conditions.

-To diagnose pulmonary hypertension, a health care provider will perform a physical exam and review your symptoms.
+To diagnose pulmonary hypertension, a health care professional examines you and asks about your symptoms.
 You'll likely be asked questions about your medical and family history.

 - Blood tests.
-Blood tests can help determine the cause of pulmonary hypertension or detect signs of complications.
+Blood tests can help find the cause of pulmonary hypertension or show signs of complications.

 - Chest X-ray.
 A chest X-ray creates pictures of the heart, lungs and chest.
-A chest X-ray may be used to check for other lung conditions that can cause pulmonary hypertension.
+It may be used to check for other lung conditions that can cause pulmonary hypertension.

-- Electrocardiogram (ECG).
+- Electrocardiogram (ECG or EKG).
 This simple test records the electrical activity of the heart.
-It can detect changes in the heartbeat.
-Patterns on an ECG may reveal signs of right ventricle enlargement or strain.
+It can show changes in the heartbeat.

 Echocardiogram.
 Sound waves are used to create moving images of the beating heart.
 An echocardiogram shows blood flow through the heart.
 This test may be done to help diagnose pulmonary hypertension or to determine how well treatments are working.